 Diabeauty: A beauty contest that made me find the beauty within

 I couldn’t stand anymore comments on my appearance from my family, friends and colleagues - who had no idea of what type 1 diabetes actually is.
-This led me to post a video during one of our Club 1 campaigns on Diagoals, where I spoke out about body shaming.
+This led me to post a video during one of our Blue Circle Diabetes Foundation campaigns on 'Dia'goals, where I spoke out about body shaming.

-Around the same time, I heard of Noble Hospital Diabeauty Contest 2018 from a friend which was to be hosted on December 8, 2018.
+Around the same time, I heard of a known hospital in Pune, India hosting a Dia-beauty Contest on December 8, 2018.
 This contest was based on the theme “The Family and Diabetes” .
 The pageant purported to uplift the morale of people of all age groups living with diabetes and to transform them into confident individuals by the end of the journey.
 Initially, I was skeptical about participating in a pageant as I was absolutely clueless when it came to the glamorous world of fashion.
 Yet, I was open to explore new things.
 The format of this pageant looked inclusive.
 With a lot of persuasion (read nagging) from my sister and friends, I decided to give it a shot.
 Perhaps something curated for diabetics might actually help me dig myself out of the pit of body-image woes I had buried myself in?
 If not, why not have some fun, right?

 Anyway, finally, the day of finale arrived!
 It was a thrilling experience for most of us as we were participating in such an event for the very first time.
 Famous models - Dr Aditi Govitrikar and Lisa Ray were invited as celebrity judges along with a panel of various pageant holders and doctors.
 The organizers took a lot of effort in planning the entire event - right from choosing the venue, outfits, choreography and makeup.
 It was fun to be a part of and closely observe the glamorous world, even if it was just an evening.